crateio/distutils2/docs/source/distutils/apiref.rst

    :synopsis: provides the TextFile class, a simple interface to text files

 This module provides the :class:`TextFile` class, which gives an interface to text files that (optionally) takes care of stripping comments, ignoring blank lines, and joining lines with backslashes.

 .. class:: TextFile([filename=None, file=None, **options])

    This class provides a file-like object that takes care of all the things you commonly want to do when processing a text file that has some line-by-line
-   syntax: strip comments (as long as ``#``  is your comment character), skip blank lines, join adjacent lines by escaping the newline (ie. backslash at end of line), strip leading and/or trailing whitespace.
+   syntax: strip comments (as long as ``#`` is your comment character), skip blank lines, join adjacent lines by escaping the newline (i.e. backslash at end of line), strip leading and/or trailing whitespace.
 All of these are optional and independently controllable.

    The class provides a :meth:`warn` method so you can generate warning messages that report physical line number, even if the logical line in question spans multiple physical lines.
 Also provides :meth:`unreadline` for implementing line-at-a-time lookahead.

    :class:`TextFile` instances are create with either *filename*, *file*, or both.
    :exc:`RuntimeError` is raised if both are ``None``. *filename* should be a string, and *file* a file object (or something that provides :meth:`readline` and :meth:`close` methods).
 It is recommended that you supply at least *filename*, so that :class:`TextFile` can include it in warning messages.
 If *file* is not supplied, :class:`TextFile` creates its own using the :func:`open` built-in function.